hvianna/audioMotion.js/docs/user-interface.md

 Several options of color gradients for the analyzer bars.
 You can change gradients with the **Up** and **Down** arrow keys, or alternatively, **G** and **Shift + G** keys.

 If the **AUTO** switch is on, the next gradient will be selected on track change, cycling through the available gradients.
-When [Random mode](#random-mode) is active, a random gradient will be selected on every change.
+When [Random mode](#random-mode) is active, a random gradient will be selected on every mode change.

 #### Background